A no-fluff breakdown of the

 - Best Starting Point —

-Byrna SD vs. LE vs. TCR: At a Glance
+Byrna SD vs. LE vs. CL: At a Glance

 | Model | Velocity | Caliber | CO₂ System | Best For |